peterhinch/micropython-async/v3/docs/TUTORIAL.md

     # do something time consuming
 ```

 it won't lock out other threads.
-Under cooperative schedulers the loop must
+Under cooperative schedulers, the loop must
 explicitly yield control every so many iterations e.g. by putting the code in
 a task and periodically issuing `await asyncio.sleep(0)`.